BasisSet

 In most cases, you should use the built-in basis set library rather than creating basis sets manually.
 Manual creation is primarily for advanced use cases or when working with custom basis sets not available in the library.

-// Add a shell with multiple primitives
+// Create a shell with multiple primitives

 size_t atom_index = 0; // First atom